mmore500/signalgp-lite/joss/paper.md

 # Projects Using the Software

-SignalGP-Lite is used in DISHTINY, a digital framework for studying organism multicelularity.
+SignalGP-Lite is used in DISHTINY, a digital framework for studying organism multicelularity. [cite]

 # Figures